Geoffrey Shovelton: Illustrations and cartoons

 As an artist, Shovelton began with scraperboard and ink drawing and later turned to watercolour painting.
 He also became a skilled calligrapher.
 He designed posters, flyers and other artwork for the D'Oyly Carte Opera Company, including the programme cover for the company's last night at the Adelphi Theatre, as well as for all the Gawsworth Hall productions.
 He created the book covers and illustrated poem collections by his former tutor and friend, the geographer Jay Appleton.
 Shovelton's cartoons graced the monthly newsletter of the Gilbert and Sullivan Society of New York, The Palace Peeper, for over three decades.
 Shovelton also created numerous Gilbert and Sullivan themed Christmas, greeting and note cards, and was a keen photographer.
 He provided the cover illustration for a novel by Tony Joseph, The Diary of April March, and illustrated two books of poetry by his former tutor at Hull, Jay Appleton (Grains Among the Chaff and Enter the Fat Lady) and all three editions of Harry Benford's The Gilbert and Sullivan Lexicon (1978, 1991 and 1999).

 Recordings

 With the D'Oyly Carte Opera Company, Shovelton recorded Luiz in The Gondoliers (1977), Box in Cox and Box (1978) and Fairfax in The Yeomen of the Guard (1979).
 In 1978 he narrated the Company's recording of The Zoo.
-He also appeared on recordings by The Best of Gilbert and Sullivan, a number of compilation albums and on such opera albums as Verdi's Don Carlos.
+He also appeared on recordings by The Best of Gilbert and Sullivan, a number of compilation albums and in a complete recording of the original French Don Carlos (Herald).
 Shovelton was a soloist in the concert video recording, "Gilbert & Sullivan Present their Greatest Hits," from Royal Albert Hall in 1983.